Two Column Layout Newsletter October 29th 2025

 9. PLOT MONITORING SUB COMMITTEE REPORT

-Next major inspection will be April 2026.
+Next inspection will be April 2026.

 Can we remind plot holders that Autumn/Winter are times to prepare the allotment and the soil for the following growing season.
 Plots are never ‘put to bed.’